 We have grave concerns about the additional burdens that this legislation will create for distressed hospitals and therefore the impact on patient care and the financial state of New York's healthcare system.
-For all these reasons, we urge Governor Hochul to veto this legislation.
+For all these reasons, we urge you to vote against this legislation.